FrogOfJuly/rogue-like/docs/Cl_Srv_API.md

     The updated game state is sent to all active players who aren't moving yet.
     They are not expected to reply.

+- `shutdown`

+    Parameter: 'message' (str)

+    Signals the game was shut down or is over.

 ### Client to server messages